torrust/torrust-index-archive/README.md

 * [X] Content & user moderation tools (*__partly implemented__*)
 * [X] Website customization (*__partly implemented__*)

+### Installation
+Read the [docs](https://torrust.com/installation/) for settting up the torrent index backend/frontend.
+Refer to the tracker [README](https://github.com/torrust/torrust-tracker) for the tracker install.

 ### Need

 The reason behind this project was that Nautilus Cyberneering GmbH needed a solution that makes it easy for anyone with a computer and internet connection to share their files with the rest of the world.